graphql/graphql-spec/spec/Section 7 -- Response.md

 The `data` entry in the response will be the result of the execution of the requested operation.
-If the operation was a query, this output will be an object of the schema's query root operation type; if the operation was a mutation, this output will be an object of the schema's mutation root operation type.
+If the operation was a query, this output will be an object of the query root operation type; if the operation was a mutation, this output will be an object of the mutation root operation type.

 If an error was raised before execution begins, the `data` entry should not be present in the result.